 Please click the image below to download our latest safeguarding presentation slides on Stereotypes and Bright To Be Seen

-Zoom is one of the world’s leading video conferencing software and enables users to connect using audio and video calls.
-We are ensuring that online security measures are in place to keep your child as safe as possible, whilst using Zoom.
+Teams is one of the world’s leading video conferencing software and enables users to connect using audio and video calls.
+We are ensuring that online security measures are in place to keep your child as safe as possible, whilst using Teams.

-Zoom is an optional way for us to communicate with your child.
+Teams is an way for us to communicate with your child and provide online education.

-As a school, we are going to be using Zoom as another way to communicate with the children so that they can see their teachers, teaching assistants and friends.
-We think this will be a really nice way to keep in contact with the children, see their faces and help them to remember who we are!
+As a school, we are going to be using Team as a way to communicate with the children so that they can see their teachers, teaching assistants and friends and complete their work.
+We think this will be a really nice way to keep in contact with the children, see their faces and help them to remember who we are as well as be taught the curriculum!
 We may use these calls as an opportunity to clarify any home learning, to share all of your fabulous work, set little challenges/activities during the call and just enjoy seeing all of you.
 We want this to be a friendly and relaxed way to communicate with your children and bear with us if there are any technical glitches!

-Here, you will find some important guidelines and essential requirements for setting up and participating in Zoom calls.
+Here, you will find some important guidelines and essential requirements for setting up and participating in Teams calls.
 The safety of your children whilst online is paramount to us.
-By accepting the Zoom call, you are agreeing to the following and give permission for your child to participate in the Zoom call.
+By accepting the Teams call, you are agreeing to the following and give permission for your child to participate in the Team call.
 The following guidelines exist to ensure the safety and wellbeing of your child.
 Please read through them carefully.

-In order to access Zoom you will need the following essential requirements:
+In order to access Teams you will need the following essential requirements: